 Since 31st January 2022, the software here became free and unrestricted.
 Please note that, other than the help file, there is no support.
 If you find the software useful, that’s great.
-If it breaks, you get to keep both pieces.
+If it breaks, you get to keep all the pieces.

 If you are still using a “registered” version, just re-download the installer as the current installations do not have the registration system.
 This means that you can use as many copies wherever you like.
 These installers can be run “over the top” to update an existing installation without losing any settings.
 Please note that some of these applications use a compressed EXE file which have been known to annoy overzealous virus-scanners.

 Updates and bug-fixes will appear from time-to-time, plus, the “help” files will be updated with whatever changes I make, along with tips/tricks, walkthroughs etc. You are advised to read the Release Notes within the online help before committing to an update.